parflow/parflow/docs/user_manual/pftools.rst

       pfcomputedomain top bottom

    This command computes a domain based on the top and bottom data sets.
-   The domain built will have a single intake_subgrid per processor that covers the active data as defined by the top and botttom.
+   The domain built will have a single subgrid per processor that covers the active data as defined by the top and botttom.
 This domain will more closely follow the topology of the terrain than the default single computation domain.